edadural/edadural/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm Eda, developer working with modern web technologies and constantly exploring new tools and frameworks.
+I'm Eda, a developer working with modern web and mobile technologies, constantly exploring new tools and frameworks.

 ---